Buffy the Vampire Slayer

 Robert decides to go into the warehouse and try to talk Buffy down before SWAT storms in.

-Page 09: In the warehouse, Buffy tries to distract Dowling by pointing out they've got company.
+Page 09: In the warehouse, Buffy tries to distract The Siphon by pointing out they've got company.
 He's not concerned.
 After all, the police don't even know he exists and she's about to be too brain-smacked to talk much as soon as he drains her.

 They hand-to-hand, and he's also gained physical strength from his energy siphoning.
 He mocks Buffy about how much stronger he'll be after she's been tapped out.

 Page 10: Sev, as is bad-guy habit (whatever he thinks his role is), feels the need to monologue about the power he'll gain from her.
 Which is why she's able to surprise him off of her the good old fashion way -- with a stake.

 Buffy: How do you like that Slayer mojo?

 Page 11: While shocking to him, the staking doesn't take since he's all super powered.
 But Buffy points out she's willing to bet he can't insta-heal without a charge up and she's going on the offensive now to keep that from happening.